 Bill Bretz, Cincinnati Hills League Sports Information Director

-The Cincinnati Hills League celebrated its 25th anniversary during the 2009-2010 school year.
+The Cincinnati Hills League is in it's 32nd year in the 2016-2017 school year..
 It is one the best Division II/III leagues in Ohio.
 The current league schools are much diversified and are not only well known for their athletic teams, but also for their academics.
 Many of the schools have received state & national honors for their academics.